History

 2016

-GS Group presented Russia's first TV set-top box with support for ultra-high-definition television (Ultra HD, 4K) - GS A230.
+GS Group presented Russia's first TV set-top box with the support of ultra-high-definition television (Ultra HD, 4K) - GS A230.

 GS Gamekit, a game console with HDTV set-top box functionality developed by GS Group, entered the market.